-Creates a normal area with <area is present and is not the normal area, this command changes the area type to normal area.
+Creates a normal area with <AREA-ID> set if not present.
+If area is present and is not the normal area, this command changes the area type to normal area.

 The no form of this command deletes the area with the <area of the specified.
 The area can be of any type (stub, stub no-summary, and default normal area).